SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v4/upgrade-guide/how-to-upgrade.md

 - `sumologic.logs.metadata.provider`
 - `sumologic.metrics.metadata.provider`

-#### Configuration Migration
+### Configuration Migration

-Please see the [v3 migration guide][v3_migration_guide].
+See the [v3 migration guide][v3_migration_guide].

 In addition, the following changes have been made:

 - `otelevents.serviceLabels` has been introduced as replacement for `fluentd.serviceLabels` for events service
 - `sumologic.events.sourceName` is going to be used instead of `fluentd.events.sourceName` to build `_sourceCategory` for events

-If you've changed the values of either of these two options, please adjust your configuration accordingly.
+If you've changed the values of either of these two options, you'll need to adjust your configuration accordingly.

-### Switch to OTLP sources
+## Switch to OTLP sources

 :::note
 Both source types will be created by the setup job.
 The settings discussed here affect which source is actually used.